staabm/staabm.github.io/_posts/2022-12-23-phpstan-speedzember.md

 If you find stuff which is slow, try to reduce it as much as you can.
 Just make sure the performance characteristics of the code don't change.
 [Open a issue on PHPStan](https://github.com/phpstan/phpstan/issues) so we can investigate what can be done about it.

+> You want to [look into Rector performance](https://staabm.github.io/2023/05/10/how-to-debug-slow-rector-projects.html) instead?

 ## PHPStan speedzember 🎄